International Vaccine Allocation: An Optimization Framework: Results

 For the best policy, the donor area has a larger first wave, but even without vaccination, it is moderated by behavior (fewer contacts).
 The variant arrives later, having little impact on transmission rates until all areas are vaccinated, and there is only a very small second wave.
-Comparing the nondonor areas in Figures \ref{fig:time_D3_2} and \ref{fig:time_opt3_2}, the first surge is much smaller and the second surge later under the best policy, resulting in the variant arriving much later.
+Comparing the nondonor areas in Figures \ref{fig:time_D3_2} and \ref{fig:time_opt3_2}, the first surge is much smaller under the best policy, resulting in the variant arriving much later.
+Under the best policy, total cases are only slightly reduced but are delayed significantly, both in donor and nondonor areas.

-The best policy found has a switching form.
-As can be seen from the vaccinations plotted in Figure \ref{fig:time_opt3_2}, it switches between the nondonor areas, then switches to the donor area for days 35-75 until its vaccination limit is reached, then switches back to nondonor1, then to nondonor2.
+The best policy has a switching form.
+As can be seen from the vaccinations plotted in Figure \ref{fig:time_opt3_2}, it switches between the nondonor areas, then switches to the donor area for days 33-73 until its vaccination limit is reached, then switches back to nondonor1.
+Some additional switching occurs, however, it amounts to less than one day's vaccination budget and may be due to the algorithm not finding the exact optimal.
 As shown in Section \ref{sec:optimization}, the best policy found is significantly better than any of the priority policies.